integreat-io/great-uri-template/README.md

 Including several parameters in the query string is such a common case, that it has its own modifier.
-Prefixing a parameter with a question mark creates a query component, where several parameters may be included, seperated by a comma.
+Prefixing a parameter with a question mark creates a query component, where several parameters may be included, separated by a comma.
 A query component will be expanded to a key-value list, prefixed by a question mark, and delimited by ampersands.